NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

    └── wavs
    ```

 2. Prepare filelists with transcripts and paths to .wav files.
-They define training/validation split of the data (test is currently unused):
+They define the training/validation split of the data (the test is currently unused):
    ```bash
    ./filelists
    ├── my-dataset_audio_text_train.txt